nickytonline/source.nickytonline.github.io/src/pages/articles/2017-12-20-my-visual-studio-code-setup/index.md

 [VS Code](https://code.visualstudio.com/Download) is my editor of choice.
 It's great for web dev, and if you're developing with [TypeScript](http://www.typescriptlang.org), it's definitely the way to go.
 Fun fact... it's written in TypeScript.
 If you're interested in learning more about TypeScript, check out my blog post [Why You Might Want to Consider Using TypeScript](why-you-might-want-to-consider-using-typescript).

+TypeScript is what gives VS Code its refactoring and intellisense capabilities.
+Here's the really cool part.
+You get typed intellisense even if you're not using TypeScript via [Automatic Type Acquisition](https://code.visualstudio.com/docs/languages/javascript#_automatic-type-acquisition).

+Alright, let's get to it.
 Here's my current [Visual Studio Code](https://code.visualstudio.com) setup.

 Extensions
 ----------